-On July 2, 2014, the Partnership obtained from InterGroup an unsecured loan in the principal amount of \$4,250,000 at 12% per year fixed interest, with a term of 2 years, payable interest only each month.
+On July 2, 2014, the Partnership obtained from InterGroup an unsecured loan in the principal amount of \$4,250,000 at 12% per year fixed interest, with a term of 2 years, with interest only payable each month.
 InterGroup received a 3% loan fee.
 The loan may be prepaid at any time without penalty.
 The loan was extended to July 31, 2023.
 On December 16, 2020, the Partnership and InterGroup entered into a loan modification agreement which increased the Partnership's borrowing from InterGroup as needed up to \$10,000,000.
 On December 31, 2021, Portsmouth and InterGroup entered into a loan modification agreement which increased Portsmouth's borrowing from InterGroup as needed up to \$16,000,000.
 Upon the dissolution of the Partnership in December 2021, Portsmouth assumed the Partnership's note payable to InterGroup in the amount of \$11,350,000.
 In July 2023, the note maturity date was extended to July 31, 2025 and the borrowing amount available was increased to \$20,000,000.
-The Company agreed to a 0.5% loan extension and modification fee payable to InterGroup.
-In March 2024, Portsmouth and InterGroup entered into a loan modification agreement which increased Portsmouth's borrowing amount to \$30,000,000.
-Portsmouth agreement which increased Portsmouth's borrowing amount to \$30,000,000.
-Portsmouth agreed to a 0.5% loan amortization costs of zero.
-In March 2025, Portsmouth and InterGroup executed a loan modification agreement that increased Portsmouth's available borrowing amount to \$40,000,000 and extended the loan's maturity date to July 31, 2027.
-During the nine months ended March 31, 2025, the Company borrowed an additional \$11,610,000 to fund its hotel operations.
+The Company agreed to a 0.5% loan modification fee for the increased borrowing of \$10,000,000 payable to InterGroup entered into a loan modification agreement which increased Portsmouth's borrowing amount available to \$30,000,000.
+Portsmouth agreed to a 0.5% loan modification fee for the increased borrowing of \$10,000,000 payable to InterGroup As of June 30, 2024 the balance of the loan was \$26,493,000 net of loan amortization costs of zero.
+In March 2025, Portsmouth and InterGroup executed a loan modification agreement that increased Portsmouth's available borrowing capacity to \$40,000,000 and extended the loan's maturity date to July 31, 2027.
+During the nine months ended March 31, 2025, the Company borrowed an additional \$11,615,000 to fund its hotel operations.
 As of March 31, 2025 the balance of the loan was \$38,108,000 and the Company has not made any paid-downs to its note payable to InterGroup.
-All material intercompany accounts and transactions have been eliminated in consolidation.
+The Company could amend its by-laws and increase the number of authorized shares to issue additional shares to raise capital in the public markets if

-Note payable to Hilton (Franchisor) is a self-exhausting, interest free development incentive note which is reduced by approximately \$316,000 annually through 2030 by Hilton if the Company is still a Franchisee with Hilton.
+Note payable to Hilton (Franchisor) is a self-exhausting, interest free development incentive note which is reduced by approximately \$317,000 annually through 2030 by Hilton if the Company is still a Franchisee with Hilton.

-On February 1, 2017, Operating entered into a HMA with Ambridge to manage the Hotel with an effective takeover date of February 3, 2017.
+On February 1, 2017, Operating entered into an HMA with Ambridge to manage the Hotel with an effective takeover date of February 3, 2017.
 The term of the management agreement is for an initial period of 10 years commencing on the takeover date and automatically renews for an additional year not to exceed five years in aggregate subject to certain conditions.
 The HMA also provides for Aimbridge to advance a key money incentive fee to the Hotel for capital improvements in the amount of \$2,000,000 under certain terms and conditions described in a separate key money agreement.
 The key money contribution shall be amortized in equal monthly amounts over an eight (8) year period commencing on the second anniversary of the takeover date.
 The unamortized portion of \$458,000 and \$646,000 of the key money is included in the other notes payable in the consolidated balance sheets as of March 31, 2025 and June 30, 2024, respectively.

-Future minimum principal payments and amortizations for all other financing transactions are as follows:
+Future minimum principal payments for all related party and other financing transactions are as follows: